 Avoid lapses in activities, advises Peer.
 “That’s when kids chase each other screaming, or run upstairs.”
 Since kids trickle in at different times, offer simple opening activities like these:

-Be warned: Crafts captivate girls more than boys.
+Be warned: Crafts tend to captivate girls more than boys.
 So, try these ideas and provide an alternative for the art-averse:

 Forget researching the latest games — kids crave the classics.
 “All ages love pin the tail on virtually anything,” says Peer.
 Zarkov uses the theme to give games a fun twist.
 So, at a bug party, Simon Says becomes Ladybug Says.
 Try these other hits: